markanthonyuy/country-flag-dropbox/README.md

 ### Dependency
 Latest version of jQuery (It might work for older version, I just didn't bother to test.)

+### Support
+Keyboard press event to select country based on what the user typed (Max 3 letters only).

 ### Instructions
 Add country-flag-dropdown css and js file and then simply add the markup
 ```html